 Communications Manager, Full Frame Documentary Film Festival (a program of the Center for Documentary Studies)

-Position Summary: The Center for Documentary Studies (CDS) is seeking a communications manager for its Full Frame Documentary Film Festival (Full Frame) to assist with graphic design, social media, and general marketing and communications support for Full Frame.
+Position Summary: The Center for Documentary Studies (CDS) is seeking a full-time communications manager for its Full Frame Documentary Film Festival (Full Frame) to assist with graphic design, social media, and general marketing and communications support for Full Frame.
 The marketing department is responsible for the overall marketing and public relations duties for Full Frame, a program of CDS.
 The department develops, plans, and implements all marketing, outreach, communications, visibility, press, and public relations activities for Full Frame.
 It is responsible for the brand (design + execution) for Full Frame, including all print and online media, signage, merchandise, video, and collateral.
 The communications manager reports to the Full Frame marketing director.

 The ideal candidate should have excellent written and verbal communication skills; the ability to work under tight deadlines with input from multiple stakeholders; an extensive knowledge of visual communication techniques, and a working knowledge of and facility with social media platforms and analytic tools.
 Candidates must possess demonstrated knowledge of and ability to work effectively with individuals from diverse communities and cultures.
 Knowledge of documentary and independent film is helpful, but a sincere interest in the field, and a willingness to educate oneself, is mandatory.
 The ideal candidate must also have a high attention to detail, strong organizational skills, ability to work well on multiple overlapping projects and deadlines, have strong interpersonal communication skills, and a willingness and ability to jump between tasks on short notice.